 Night of Ideas, presented at Harvard University’s William James Hall, will gather researchers, authors, artists, and leading figures of our society to participate in conferences and conversations about our future.
 Our participants will come from all over the world to discuss questions of integration, mobility, and purpose.
 Join us to attend exciting conferences, workshops and artistic performances!

-This year, we will explore the topic “More?”.
+This year, we will explore the topic More Consciousness ?.
 This theme focuses on the questions arising from our ever-changing world, which is caught up in the dynamics of progress but also in our increasing consumption, population, and emissions.
 We will closely examine the present with the intent to build a world with a sustainable and fair economy.
 At this Night of Ideas at Harvard, we will call for greater awareness on the various issues of our ever-changing world.

-Esther Duflo, Nobel Prize in Economy 2019
+Esther Duflo, Nobel Prize in Economic Sciences 2019

-Ahijit Banerjee, Nobel Prize in Economy 2019
+Abhijit Banerjee, Nobel Prize in Economic Sciences 2019

 James Katz, Director of Program and Feld Professor of Emerging Media at Boston University

-Pamela Ellis, Artist in residence at Bunker Hill Community College
+Pam Ellis, Artist in residence at Bunker Hill Community College

 Mathilde Radiguet, Visiting researcher in Seismology at MIT, current Fulbright Scholar

-Léa Hirschfeld, creator of the podcast “Décalés” and current resident at the Villa Albertine
+Léa Hirschfeld, Creator of the podcast “Décalés” and current resident at the Villa Albertine

 Anne Plaisance, Artist